• Skip to main content

 • How to Keep Pancakes Warm

-I know I make fun of the PSL crowd often enough, but to be fair, pumpkin spice is an absurdly tasty flavor combination.
-I mean, it’s quite literally the “greatest hits” of baking spices all in one.
-What’s not to love?
-But we don’t talk enough about the “pumpkin” part.
+Despite the occasional shade I throw towards the PSL crowd, I know enough to know that pumpkin spice is an absurdly tasty flavor combination.
+It’s the “greatest hits” of baking spices in a jar.
+So when I need to quibble, it’s over this – we don’t talk enough about the “pumpkin” part.

 The ingredients for pumpkin oatmeal pancakes arranged on a cement background.

-• Old Fashioned Oats: use whole oats for a fuller texture, do not sub for quick or steel cut.
+• Old Fashioned Oats: use whole oats for a heartier texture; do not substitute for steel cut oats (they won’t cook) or quick-cooking oats (they’re par-cooked and will cook too fast).

 • Eggs: large only, for the right amount of moisture.

-• Baking Powder: never skip – helps the pancakes rise against the density of the oats.
+• Baking Powder: helps the pancakes rise against the density of the oats; use relatively fresh baking powder (purchased within the past year) as it does lose potency over time.

 • Pumpkin Spice: if you don’t have pre-made pumpkin spice, make your own!
-See notes below.
+Check the recipe card for specific measurements.

 How to Make Pumpkin Oatmeal Pancakes

-The best of both cozy worlds, Pumpkin Oatmeal Pancakes are easy to make and easy to eat.
+The best of both cozy worlds, Pumpkin Oatmeal Pancakes are easy to make and easier to eat.
 Be sure to check the recipe card for thorough step-by-step instructions with photos.

-3. Add the remaining dry ingredients to the soaked oats and mix until combined – flour, brown sugar, baking powder, pumpkin spice blend, and salt.
+1. Add the remaining dry ingredients to the soaked oats, then mix gently until combined – flour, brown sugar, baking powder, pumpkin spice seasoning, and salt.

 A fork removing a bite from a stack of pumpkin oatmeal pancakes.

 • Old-fashioned oats are the “Goldilocks” ingredient for oatmeal pancakes.
-Quick cooking oats will be too soft, while steel cut will be too firm.
-Substitutions are not recommended.
+Quick cooking oats will become too soft, while steel cut oats won’t soften.

 I Don’t Have Pumpkin Spice!

 Pumpkin spice seasoning blend is really easy to make.
-Combine 4 tbsp cinnamon, 2 tbsp ginger, 1 tbsp cloves and 1 tbsp nutmeg in a lidded glass jar.
-Shake until well-combined.
-Store in your spice rack for up to 1 year.
+Combine 4 tablespoon cinnamon, 2 tablespoon ginger, 1 tablespoon cloves and 1 tablespoon nutmeg in a lidded glass jar.
+Shake until well-combined, then store in your spice rack for up to 1 year.

 How to Keep Pancakes Warm